apos/rapid-bulky-wshc-by-apos/README.md

 - **Special orientation** on printer bed needed for some parts (see picture and red rectangles)
 - Print the OLED housing and the front cap for the base **separately with support only on printer bed standing right up on the side** Otherwise you could get trouble (parts could go off the print bed, supports might not get off)
-- Joystick "ring" and OLED housing back will be **glued** to it's corresonding parts with fast glue.
+- Joystick "ring" and OLED housing back will be **glued** to it's corresponding parts with fast glue.

 <img src="https://user-images.githubusercontent.com/456034/235313742-7612246b-d6f1-4d65-85ea-54cbd08101e5.png" width=600)>
 <img src="https://user-images.githubusercontent.com/456034/235313683-2c1f889e-322b-4c5f-954b-10d8d4716f2d.png" width=600)>